pytest-dev/pytest/doc/en/parametrize.rst

 .. note::

-    1. Parameter values are passed as-is to tests, and if you mutate them, the mutations will be reflected in subsequent test case calls.
+    1. Parameter values are passed as-is to tests (no copy whatsoever), so if you mutate them, the mutations will be reflected in subsequent test case calls.

-       Specifically, pytest doesn't do any copying of the values, since that would put constraints on the possible parametrizable values, cause unexpected behaviour due to broken copy/deepcopy, degrade performance, etc.

     2. pytest by default escapes any non-ascii characters used in unicode strings for the parametrization because it has several downsides.